GhalaMansour/EduMood-Emotion-Recognition/README.md

 5. Receive emotion probabilities
 6. Select the highest-scoring label

-> No retraining or fine-tuning was done — the system uses the model exactly as provided.
+> No retraining or fine-tuning was done
 ---

-## 📌 6.
-Data Strategy
+##  6. Data Strategy

 EduMood follows a structured data-handling approach: